Prince-Agile-Assembly/LuminaAssist/deploy/render-deploy.md

 3. **Build failures**:
    - Check Node.js version compatibility
    - Verify all dependencies are in package.json

+4. **White screen after deployment**:
+   - Ensure the post-build script runs successfully
+   - Check that static files are properly symlinked from public/ to dist/public/

 4. **PWA not installing**:
    - HTTPS is required (provided by Render)